Is your cloud infrastructure secure? VAPT for AWS, Azure, and GCP

 - Weak API endpoint controls on App Engine or Cloud Run

-When to Conduct a Cloud VAPT?
+When is the Right Time to Conduct a Cloud VAPT?

-- Post-incident to check for deeper or lingering threats
+- Post-Incident: To check for deeper or lingering threats that may have been missed during initial remediation.Â

-- Quarterly or semi-annually as part of routine security practice
+- Quarterly or Semi-Annually: As part of a routine security practice aligned with compliance cycles (SOC 2, ISO 27001).Â

-Visit Parafox Technologies to see how we simplify cloud security for fast-moving teams.
+Visit Parafox Technologies to see how we simplify complex cloud security for fast-moving teams, turning your cloud vulnerabilities into verified strengths.Â